MomsFriendlyDevCo/Testa/README.md

 TestaContext.dump(...msg:Any)
 -----------------------------
 Log some arbitrary output and continue the test.
-This is designed mainly for large complex objects which may need to be disected seperately.
+This is designed mainly for large complex objects which may need to be dissected separately.
 Returns the chainable `TestaContext` instance.